harrisonritz/harrisonritz.github.io/index.md

 ---

 ## About
-I use behavioral experiemnts, neuroimaging, and computational modeling to understand how humans and other animals achieve their goals through planning and hard work, often from the perspective of control theory.
+I use behavioral experiments, neuroimaging, and computational modeling to understand how humans and other animals achieve their goals through planning and hard work, often from the perspective of (optimal) control theory.
 <br><br>
 I completed my MSc at University of Western Ontario with [Ingrid Johnsrude](https://sites.google.com/site/johnsrudeconchlab/home) and my PhD at Brown University with [Amitai Shenhav](https://www.shenhavlab.org/), [Michael J. Frank](https://www.lnccbrown.com/), and [Matthew Nassar](https://sites.brown.edu/mattlab/) (honorary).
 <br><br>